Codecademy/ugc/content/goku-kun/introduction-to-adts-in-javascript.md

 ### Encapsulation

-An ADT will provide certain methods and properties and knowledge of these methods and properties is all the user will need to successfully operate with the ADT.
+An ADT will provide certain methods and properties.
+And the knowledge of these methods and properties is all the user will need to successfully operate with the ADT.

 ### Compartmentalization